 NamespaceMissing: Microsoft.Policies.Windows.
 Please upload it first ADMX Import Intune

-ADMX File Import Error in Intune
+ADMX Upload Failed Error in Intune

-First, let’s understand at which stage this error appears when uploading ADMX files in Intune.
-For the demonstration purpose, I will be importing ZoomMeetings_HKLM.admx and ZoomMeetings_HKLM.adml template files, which will result in the error message: ADMX file referenced not found NamespaceMissing:Microsoft.Policies.Windows.
-Please upload it first.
+First, let’s understand at which stage this error occurs when uploading ADMX files in Intune.
+For demonstration purposes, I will import ZoomMeetings_HKLM.admx and ZoomMeetings_HKLM.adml template files, which results in the following error message: ❌Upload Failed.
+If you click on the Upload failed link, it will show you below details about the error:

 Import ADMX intune Failed - Upload Failed Error